KyranQ/LigUnity/README.md

 ## General
 This repository contains the code for **LigUnity**: **Hierarchical affinity landscape navigation through learning a shared pocket-ligand space.**

-**We are pleased to announce that our paper has been accepted by Patterns and is featured as the cover article for the October 2025 issue!**
+**We are excited to announce that our paper has been accepted by Patterns and is featured as the cover article for the October 2025 issue!**

 [![Code License](https://img.shields.io/badge/Code%20License-Apache_2.0-green?style=flat-square)](https://github.com/tatsu-lab/stanford_alpaca/blob/main/LICENSE)
 [![Data License](https://img.shields.io/badge/Data%20License-CC%20By%20NC%204.0-red?style=flat-square)](https://github.com/tatsu-lab/stanford_alpaca/blob/main/DATA_LICENSE)